KatherineMichel/digital-commonplace/README.md

 https://medium.com/javascript-scene/how-to-learn-to-code-9f5803506bac | How to Learn to Code.
 10 Tips to 10x Your Coding Skills | by Eric Elliott | JavaScript Scene | Medium
 https://medium.com/javascript-scene/the-secret-of-simple-code-a2cacd8004dd | The Secret of Simple Code.
 How 10x Developers Produce 10x Value | by Eric Elliott | JavaScript Scene | Jun, 2020 | Medium

-Rapid dev
-https://dev.to/mscccc/how-we-use-ship-small-to-rapidly-build-new-features-at-github-5cl9 | How we use "ship small" to rapidly build new features at GitHub - DEV

 https://www.twilio.com/blog/10-lessons-learned-maintaining-open-source-community | 10 Lessons I Learned From Maintaining An Open Source Community For 4 Years - Twilio

 https://medium.com/javascript-scene/managing-remote-teams-use-checklists-301aae93e7a5